Dormers Garden City, NY 11530

 Garden City is one of the most architecturally demanding communities on Long Island for dormer additions.
 As a planned village built between 1920 and 1955, Garden City has maintained strict controls over exterior modifications since its founding — the Architectural Review Board (ARB) reviews all proposed changes to homes within the Historic District before the Village Building Department issues any permit.
 This makes the ARB application the critical-path item for roughly a third of all Garden City dormer projects.

 The ARB process in Garden City is not simply a formality.
 The board reviews elevation drawings showing the proposed dormer in context with the existing roofline and adjacent streetscape, requires material samples that match or complement original construction, and evaluates window proportion and placement for compatibility with the home's architectural vocabulary.
 Tudor revival homes — of which Garden City has hundreds, particularly along Cathedral Avenue and Hilton Avenue — require matched brick returns, sand-float stucco detailing, and multi-lite steel-framed windows.
-Our AIA architect Tim Novak prepares the full ARB submission package including rendered elevations, material cut sheets, and a narrative explaining design decisions in terms the ARB specifically responds to.
+Our AIA architect our in-house architect prepares the full ARB submission package including rendered elevations, material cut sheets, and a narrative explaining design decisions in terms the ARB specifically responds to.
 Every Garden City ARB application we have submitted has been approved on the first review.

 Selecting a dormer contractor in Garden City, NY requires verifying three things before signing anything.
-First, Nassau County General Contractor license — ours is H-1609230000, verifiable at the Nassau County Licensing department.
+First, Nassau County General Contractor license — ours is 198901, verifiable at the Nassau County Licensing department.
 Unlicensed work voids homeowners insurance during construction and creates title insurance problems at resale.
 Second, ARB experience — a contractor without a track record of approved ARB applications in Garden City specifically will cost you months of delays and may produce a rejected submission.
 Third, a fixed-price contract — any dormer estimate for Garden City that is cost-plus or open-ended transfers significant financial risk to you.
-Frank provides a fixed-price written contract after the site walk-through, and the number on the contract is the number on the invoice.
+The owner provides a fixed-price written contract after the site walk-through, and the number on the contract is the number on the invoice.

 Dormers Garden City NY — common questions